Head to Trash Palace to drop off your pre-loved goods and recycling. You may even find some treasure at the Trash Palace shop.

 You can drop off household items such as clothing, linen, toys and working small appliances to the following places:

-Please note, these stores may not always be accepting items – you can check in with them first.
+Please note, these stores may not always be accepting these items.

 Tetra Pak cartons were previously sent to the landfill because they could not be recycled in New Zealand, but this has now changed.
-You can now drop off your clean Tetra Pak cartons at Spicer Landfill to be recycled.
+Porirua is offering a place at our landfill where you can drop your clean Tetra Pak cartons - this is a new service which we're pleased to be able to offer alongside other drop-off locations in the region at Upper Hutt, Lower Hutt and Brooklyn.

 There is a special cage for them at the recycling station at Spicer Landfill, opposite Trash Palace.
 Earthlink will collect, bale and ship the cartons to saveBOARD's processing plant in Hamilton.